 These internal oscillations may seem hard to detect – and even harder to influence – however, thanks to years of practical clinical experiments by Paula Garbourg (author of The Secrets Of The Ring Muscles) we know that those sphincters that are not so easy to control are linked to others that we have more conscious awareness of, and influence over.
 This means that if one vital sphincter is losing strength and becoming less reliable, another more accessible sphincter on the same “circuit” can be activated in a way that will bring our whole system into better functioning synergistically.

 For example the sphincters that squeeze our eyes shut are linked to the urethra, and the ring muscles that ‘purse’ our lips connect to our anal sphincter.

-I have recently begun to investigate Polyvagal Theory, and I have come to understand that – very much in the way the different diaphragms link up to form a coherent system – my workshops on BodyMindfulness, the Embodied Voice, and Hearing & Sounding are all linking up to form a whole system for physical and emotional health, so I am ‘whole-heartedly’ recommend this workshop for:
+I have been incorporating Polyvagal Theory into my teaching, and I have come to understand that – very much in the way the different diaphragms link up to form a coherent system – my workshops on BodyMindfulness, the Embodied Voice, and Hearing & Sounding are all linking up to form a whole system for physical and emotional health, so I am ‘whole-heartedly’ recommend this workshop for:

 Improving the functioning of the sphincters of elimination, and the pelvic floor, plus all the other sphincters of the body.

 Releasing full whole self breathing via all your diaphragms.